denlogv/StrugatskyBias/README.md

 Here you can most of the files that were created in the project:

-1. The folder **"Evaluation Data"**
+1. The folder **"Corpus"**, where different versions of the created corpus can be found (original, lemmatized (using *Yandex MyStem*), lemmatized with POS-Tags (converted from the *MyStem* standard to UPOS)).

+2. The folder **"Evaluation Data"**, in which all necessary evalulation datasets (which were translated into Russian during the *RUSSE* conference) are stored, such as *HJ* and its subsets (*MC, RG, WordSim353*: relatedness and similarity), and *SimLex999*.

+3. The folder **Models** contains the evaluation tables for all the models (*fastText* and *GloVe*) that were trained during the project and the ".bin" (*gensim*-format) file with the best model.
+One can also find the *GloVe* standard-tool from Stanford University with the script with different test parameters.

-2. The folder **"Word Lists"** contains the word lists (original and translated to Russian) from *Garg et al (2018)*.
+4. The folder **"Word Lists"** contains the word lists (original and translated to Russian) from *Garg et al (2018)*.
 You can also find all the results of the bias-tests (with different models, such as the model trained on the *Taiga-Corpus* or the *fastText-Modell* from *Facebook*) in the **"ru"** subfolder + the corresponding Excel-tables with words that either are more associated to men or to women in the works of Strugatsky as well in both of the other models.

-3. The folder **"Corpus"**, where different versions of the created corpus can be found (original, lemmatized (using *Yandex MyStem*), lemmatized with POS-Tags (converted from the *MyStem* standard to UPOS)).

 All the works that are mentioned in this README are appropriately cited in **"Logvinenko - Implementierungsprojekt.pdf"** (the text is in German).